jh1993/UnderusedOptions/README.txt

 - If you have Cursed Bones, the assembled bone shambler also deals dark damage with its melee.

 Chimera Familiar:
 - Overhauled.
 Instead of copying spells when you cast them, the chimera now copies an eligible spell every turn with its action, choosing the spell with the highest max charges and draining a charge of that spell.
-This also counts as you casting the spell.
+This counts as you casting the spell.
 - Max Charges upgrade removed and folded into the base spell.
 - The chimera's base HP is increased to 26, the same as those of enemy chaos chimeras.
 Its default attacks have 5 damage and 5 range.
 - The chimera now starts with 50% physical resistance, and the Minion Resists upgrade affects physical resistance as well.
 - Dark/Nature/Arcane mimicry removed.
-- Doublecast (6 SP): The chimera now casts 2 of your spells per turn.
+- Doublecast (6 SP): The chimera now copies 2 of your spells per turn.
-- Wild Metamorphosis (6 SP): The fire lion and lightning snake that the chimera transforms into upon reaching 0 HP can now also cast your spells.
-The fire lion can only cast your fire and chaos spells.
-The lightning snake can only cast your lightning and chaos spells.
+- Wild Metamorphosis (6 SP): The fire lion and lightning snake that the chimera transforms into upon reaching 0 HP can now also copy your spells.
+The fire lion can only copy your fire and chaos spells.
+The lightning snake can only copy your lightning and chaos spells.
 Each of them can only cast 1 spell per turn.
 - Minion Health (3 SP): +20 minion health.
 - Self Sufficiency (4 SP): +5 minion damage and +3 minion range.